 A goal of the division is to provide outstanding rheumatology consultants for the greater St. Louis community.
 In our region, there are currently 25 rheumatologists who underwent their clinical training in our division.
 Also, an equal number practice throughout the United States.
 Several have formed successful enterprises including medically related companies.
 Further, David McLain founded in 1983 and continues to direct the Congress on Clinical Rheumatology, formerly Rheumatology on the Beach, in Destin, FL.

-In 2007, Wayne Yokoyama was elected to the National Academy of Sciences.
-In 2009, he was elected to the American Academy of Arts and Sciences.
-These are two of the most prestigious honorary organizations that a scientist can be elected to in the United States.
-John Atkinson was elected to Institute of Medicine of the National Academy of Sciences in 1996 and was made a Master of the American College of Rheumatology in 2008.
-Five Howard Hughes Medical Institute Investigators have been members of this division [John Atkinson, Andrew Chan, V. Michael Holers, Benjamin Schwartz and Wayne Yokoyama have been Howard Hughes Medical Institute Investigators.
-There are four endowed chairs in the division — the Samuel B. Grant (Atkinson) and Sam J. Levin and Audrey Loew Levin (Yokoyama), Alan A and Edith L Wolff (Hsieh), Guy and Ella Mae Magness (Pham) chairs.
-Over the years, several members of the division have been named Best Doctors in America, including John Atkinson, Richard Brasington, Leslie Kahl, Benjamin Schwartz, Deborah Parks, Reema Syed.
+Wayne Yokoyama was elected to the National Academy of Sciences in 2007 and the American Academy of Arts and Sciences in 2009.
+John Atkinson was elected to Institute of Medicine of the National Academy of Sciences in 1996 and received the 2018 American College of Rheumatology Presidential Gold Medal, the highest honor bestowed by the ACR.
+Five members of the division, John Atkinson, Andrew Chan, V. Michael Holers, Benjamin Schwartz and Wayne Yokoyama have been Howard Hughes Medical Institute Investigators.
+There are four endowed chairs in the division, including the Samuel B. Grant (Atkinson), Sam J. Levin and Audrey Loew Levin (Yokoyama), Alan A and Edith L Wolff (Hsieh), Guy and Ella Mae Magness (Pham) chairs.
+Over the years, several members of the division have been named Best/Top Doctors, including John Atkinson, Richard Brasington, Leslie Kahl, Benjamin Schwartz, Deborah Parks, Reema Syed.
 John Atkinson, Ben Schwartz, and Richard Brasington were named Masters of the American College of Rheumatology in 2008, 2009, and 2018, respectively.
 Richard Brasington also received the ACR Distinguished Program Directors’ Award in 2015.